Sciabbala/Project-Week-5-Your-Own-Project/README.md

 <a name="workflow"></a>

 ## Workflow
 I have found a very detailed and clean dataset and cleaned it further to keep only the information that were required by my analysis.
 I then conducted a general exploratory analysis and basic plotting to better understand the evolution of the phenomenon through the years and to get a better idea about which kind of information I was working with.

-After the process was completed I set out to find an answer to the questions I cited earlier.
+After the process was completed I set out to find an answer to the questions I cited earlier using statistical analysis.
+Finally I decided to create a choropleth map to show which areas of the US have had more fires per square kilometer.

 <a name="organization"></a>

 ## Organization